 People engage more and find it easier to generate and share ideas in small, relaxed and inclusive conversations than in larger or more formal meetings.
 By designing larger group meetings so they feel like smaller “café” conversations, you can help to create more effective and meaningful conversations and discussions.

-Generally speaking, world cafés are used to help a large group contribute towards solving a problem, while ensuring that everyone has a voice and is taken along the decision making journey.
+Generally speaking, world cafés are used to help a large group contribute towards solving a problem.
+They do this while ensuring that everyone has a voice and is taken along the decision making journey.

 To run a world / knowledge café, you need to divide your large group of participants into smaller sub-groups.
 These smaller groups rotate between a series of tables, discussing a specific talking point at each table with the help of a fixed table host (facilitator) at each table.